 Wilson’s raid on south side and Danville R. R.

-Captain Edward Whitaker of Company E earned the Medal of Honor carrying dispatches for General Meade through an enemy division, losing half his escort of a single troop of cavalry
+The Union infantry had been forced to withdraw from Ream’s Station, and the cavalry were in danger of being surrounded and destroyed.
+Captain Edward Whitaker of Company E earned the Medal of Honor carrying dispatches for General Meade through an enemy division, losing half his escort of a single troop of cavalry.

 The regiment rested from the raid and was refitted, remounted, and entirely armed with Spencer carbines.

 |July 31||Private Charles Marsh of Company D earned the Medal of Honor for capturing a Confederate stand of colors at Back Creek Valley.|

 Sheridan’s Shenandoah Valley Campaign